codinghardwork/Logistic-Regression/README.md

 X_test = sc.transform(X_test)
 ```

-* Standardizes features by removing the mean and scaling to unit variance.
+* Standardizes features by removing the mean and scaling to unit variance
-* Important for distance-based algorithms and better model convergence.
+* Important for distance-based algorithms and better model convergence

 ---

-### 5. Training the Logistic Regression Model
+## 5. Training the Logistic Regression Model

 ```python
 from sklearn.linear_model import LogisticRegression